Want to help your local community?

 LISKEARD TOWN COUNCIL?

 Passionate about where you live?
-Want to help your local community?
 Ever considered being a Liskeard Town Councillor?
 Town Councillors are people elected to the Town Council to represent their local community – you do not need to be a member of a political party.
 We need all different types of people so that the Town Council reflects the community it serves, so whatever your age, background or skills you could be the perfect person, you just need some time, enthusiasm and commitment.

-The council meets bi-monthly, usually on a Tuesday evening at 7pm.
+The council meets every two monthls, usually on a Tuesday evening at 7pm.
 In addition, there are four committees (Communications & Engagement, Facilities, Planning and Finance & General Purposes), with most councillors being members of two of them.
-These committees also hold bi-monthly meetings, except Planning which meets every 3 weeks.
+These committees also hold meetings every two months, except Planning which meets every 3 weeks.
 There will then be additional work, dependant on the projects you become involved with.
 Training is available.
 The role of a Town Councillor is entirely voluntary and councillors are not paid for being part of the town council.

 - Cornwall Council – Be a Councillor https://www.cornwall.gov.uk/council-and-democracy/councillors-and-democracy/be-a-councillor/

 - It takes All Sorts (NALC) gov.uk/library/publications/804-it-takes-all-sorts/file

 - Contact the Town Clerk, Mr Steve Vinson on 01579 345407 or email firstname.lastname@example.org who would be happy to discuss this further and/or arrange a meeting with existing councillors who can tell you more about their role.

 - Come along to a meeting and see what goes on.
 Agendas with supporting documents are posted on the committee pages of the Liskeard Town Council website 5 days before the meeting.
 Schedule of Meetings for Civic Year 2016-17 UPDATED